WoW Classic Paladin Guide - The Best Paladin builds for Vanilla

 -Very tanky - can sustain through a lot of damage (also using self heals from skills like Seal of Light to judge foes an heal off of them)

 -Amazing group utility - best in the game, great for dungeon runs and raids

 -Slow and dull leveling - killing a single mob can take a long time

 -Not enough cc

--One of the worst PvP classes (hard to kill but also not too scary to fight against)
+-Paladin PvP is very underwhelming (they're hard to kill but also not too scary to fight against)

 -Very gear dependent

 As you can see Paladins are clearly the good choice for Raiding and endgame PvE content but they are quite bad when it comes to lower levels in both PvP and PvE.
 If you want to be a Holy Warrior prepare yourself for a long way to level 60 and make sure to bring with you a lot of patience - you will most definitely need it.
 You have to be prepared for the long days of grinding.

 General tips for Paladins